SAP/spartacus-docs/_pages/dev/routes/additional-route-parameters.md

         routes: {
             product: {
                 paths: [
-                    // :productCode is an obligatory param, as it's present in default url
+                    // :productCode is an obligatory parameter because it is present in default URL
-                    // :productName is a new param
+                    // :productName is a new parameter
                     ':productCode/custom/product-path/:productName'
                 ]
             }